bruab/bruab.github.io/_posts/2024-05-01-diy-light-phone.md

 [https://grapheneos.org/install/web](https://grapheneos.org/install/web)

 They're detailed and might seem kind of technical.
-But there's nothing more complicated than "plub phone into computer," "choose this option in that menu" or "click this button and wait."
+But there's nothing more complicated than "plug phone into computer," "choose this option in that menu" or "click this button and wait."

 Follow them _slowly and carefully_—as if you were baking a cake, and forgetting the cream of tartar would ruin the recipe.